Gogidze8/supercookie/README.md

 ### [🙎‍♂️ About me](https://jonas.strehles.info)

-I am a twenty year old student from 🇩🇪 Germany.
+I am a twenty five year old student from 🇩🇪 Germany.
 I like to work in software design and development and have an interest in the IT security domain.

 This repository, including the setup of a demonstration portal, was created within two days as part of a private research project on the topic of "Tracking on the Web".